Byakko12/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 **10-no_more_js**
 * script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+**11-directories**
+* script that counts the number of directories and sub-directories in the current directory.